bulletsk/pientertain/README.md

 Use a Raspberry Pi to film your TV or monitor and let it control your lights using the Hue Entertain API.

 Pientertain has a simple REST-like interface to control camera parameters and to define the area, where the display is located in the camera image.
-An example Android App to control pientertain can be found at <githublinkhere>.
+An example Android app to control pientertain can be found at https://github.com/bulletsk/pientertaincontrol.

+This project is for tinkering, proof-of-concept and learning.
+If you are looking for a complete solution to control your lights from different brands and types using various frame grabbers, check out Hyperion.ng here: https://github.com/hyperion-project/hyperion.ng.

 ### Installation
 Pientertain uses features of Qt 5.12 which doesnt come with raspbian yet unfortunately.
 To build my version of Qt 5.12 for the